-Annex 5 - Interpretation of Indicator 7.12.2 and Annex 5
+ANNEX 5: INTERPRETATION OF INDICATOR 7.12.2 AND ANNEX 5

-With the inclusion of Criteria 7.12 in the RSPO Principles and Criteria (P&C) 2018, it has come to our attention that guidance is required to implementing the new Indicator 7.12.2 and Annex 5 was developed by the 'No Deforestation Task Force' and the RSPO Secretariat, Furthermore, the interpretation should provide recommendations on ways to implement Criteria 7.12 as a whole.
+With the inclusion of Criteria 7.12 in the RSPO Principles and Criteria (P&C) 2018, it has come to our attention that further clarification and guidance is required to assist members with implementing the new requirements.
+As a result, the Interpretation of Indicator 7.12.2 and Annex 5 was developed by the 'No Deforestation Task Force' and the RSPO Secretariat.
+Furthermore, the interpretation should provide recommendations on ways to implement Criteria 7.12 as a whole.